 About Me

-I am an astrophysics PhD student and Berkeley Fellow at UC Berkeley searching for black holes via microlensing.
+I am an astrophysics PhD student and Berkeley Fellow at UC Berkeley using microlensing to search for black holes and understand the properties of binary systems.
 I am working with Prof. Jessica Lu on photometric microlensing with large surveys, astrometric microlensing, and understanding how binaries impact our statistical understanding of the events we discover.
 I completed my Bachelor of Arts at Harvard University in 2021, graduating magna cum laude with highest honors in Astrophysics and Physics.
 As an undergraduate, I primarily worked with Prof. Christopher Stubbs on microlensing with the Vera C. Rubin Observatory and searching for black hole - variable star binaries via the Light Travel Time Effect.
-Outside of research I enjoy choral singing, playing board games, and reading fantasy books.
+I am passionate about pedagogy and mentorship, both in research and broader academic settings.
+Outside of astronomy, I enjoy choral singing, playing board games, and reading fantasy books.